mat-ruszczycky/practice-react-todo/README.md

 ```

 ## Sequence Diagram(s)
-Visualizes the interactions between actors and systems by mapping requests and responses over time, helping to define user flows, events, and endpoints.
+Visualizes the interactions between actors and the application/system by mapping requests and responses over time, helping to define user flows, events, and endpoints.

 ![FPO](./docs/images/fpo.png)

 ## User-flow(s)
-Outlines the step-by-step journey a user takes to achieve a goal within a system, revealing key interactions, decision points, and events that can inform interface design.
+Outlines the step-by-step flow user(s) take to work within the application/system, helping to further events and endpoints.

 ![FPO](./docs/images/fpo.png)

 # 03. Data Model
-Describe the various data entities, the fields they contain and which component(s) they belong to.
+Describe the various data entities and their fields that can exist on the Client, Server or both.

 ## Cache / DB Store
 | Header 1     | Header 2     | Header 3     |